 The Group adopted the provisions of FIN 48 effective January 1, 2007.
 The Group has made its assessment of the level of tax authority for each tax position (including the potential application of interest and penalties) based on the technical merits, and has measured the unrecognized tax benefits associated with the tax positions.
-Based on the evaluation by the Group, it is concluded that there are no significant uncertain tax positions requiring recognition in financial statements.
-The Group has no material unrecognized tax benefit which would favorably affect the effective income tax rate in future periods.
+Based on the evaluation by the Group, it is concluded that there are no significant uncertain tax positions requiring recognized tax benefit which would favorably affect the effective income tax rate in future periods.
 As of June 30, 2007, there was no interest and penalties related to uncertain tax positions being recognized in the unaudited condensed consolidated financial statements.